-Professor Shamit Kachru is the Chair of the Physics Graduate Study Committee for 2013-14.
-He will serve as the official advisor to all graduate students and is available by appointment to consult with students about any graduate student related matter including degree progress.
+Professor Shamit Kachru is the Chair of the Physics Graduate Study Committee for 2015-16.
+He is available (by appointment) to consult with students about any graduate student related matter, including degree progress.

 Physics graduate students have a wide range of research choices available to them, including working on a Physics-related program in a different department, with a research advisor who is not a member of the Physics Department.
 Students working with advisors outside Physics/Applied Physics/SLAC* must have a co-advisor who is a faculty member in the Physics Department. (*Students with SLAC Photon Science faculty advisors with a Ph.D. in an area other than Physics require a co-advisor.)

 A co-advisor serves two main roles: (i) acting as an official liason for the student to the Physics Department and (ii) insuring that the student's dissertation has a physics component that is sufficient to allowing granting of a Ph.D. in Physics.
 The co-advisor also serves as the student's contact to the department for any academic issues that would be more appropriately dealt with by Physics, rather than a faculty member in another department.

 Students should select the co-advisor as soon as he/she is no longer on rotation and has decided on a research program with an advisor in a department other than Physics.
 In any case, this should be no later than the end of the second year of graduate study.
 Students should complete the "Advisor/Co-Advisor"form and submit it to the Physics Student Services Officer, Maria Frank.

 During the third year the student submits a one-page dissertation proposal on his/her research, including a description of the physics components, to Maria Frank.
 The proposal should have been reviewed, approved and signed by the student's research advisor and co-advisor.